epfl-ada/ada-2023-project-crunchychicken/README.md

 ## Research Questions (*goal is to convince TA idea has value and is feasible*)
 *A list of research questions you would like to address during the project.*

+*SEPEHR: I think in this part we need to list fewer questions with more description on each of them.
+We can combine the questions below or only keep the most interesting ones.*

 1) Do directors who work in multiple countries exhibit different styles in each context?
 2) Is there a correlation between a director's critical success and the evolution of their style?
 3) Are more successfull directors more often specialized in a particular genre, using particular characters, or there is a lot of diversity in their work.